counternote/counternote/README.md

     —————————————————————————————————————————

 You’ll notice that each of those notes takes up at least four spaces.
 There is a short cut that makes each note only take up three spaces and cuts down on visual noise.
 You’ll never guess what it’s called.

+Clicks tell the tempo of a piece.
+They also refer to the hold in the groove that gets the beat, like a metronome click.

 ### Cuts